 The scholarships are named in honor of one of Pratt’s first Black alumni, Wallace Augustus Rayfield, who graduated in 1889 and was only the second formally educated African American architect to practice in the United States.
 The scholarships will be awarded to five students per year—one for a student in each of the degree-granting schools—for a total of 20 students over seven years.
 Recruitment has begun for Fall 2021.

-“The Pratt President’s Wallace Augustus Rayfield Scholarships will provide scholarship support to underrepresented minority students who are exceptionally talented and demonstrate significant financial need in each of our schools.
+“The Pratt President’s Wallace Augustus Rayfield Scholarships will provide scholarship support to underrepresented minority students who are exceptionally talented in each of our schools.
 They are intended to further the plans and hopes of many diverse young artists, thought leaders, creatives, designers, regardless of their circumstances,” said President Bronet in her Founder’s Day address.
 “We are committed to continue to work together and collaborate with others to build a world that is more equitable, more accessible, more ecologically responsible, and more creatively imagined.
 That is what our founder intended.”

 When Pratt Institute was founded by Charles Pratt in 1887, it was among the first colleges in the United States to welcome students of every background, regardless of social standing, race, or gender.
 These students included Wallace Augustus Rayfield, who went on to a highly distinguished career as both an educator and practicing architect.
 He is known for the design of many churches, including the 16th Street Baptist Church in Birmingham, Alabama, a National Historic Landmark that stands to this day as an icon for the civil rights struggle.